achedon12/SpyCommand/README.md

 ## Base configuration

-    # Configure here yoyr prefix for this plugin
+    # Configure here your prefix for this plugin
     prefix: "§5[§bSPY§5]§r "

     # Setup here the error message